 When it comes to fees and pricing, it is not clear-cut with Coinbase.
 This is because the exchange offers several different services and products to its customers, and each has a custom pricing model.

-Let’s highlight the fees for some of the more popular services offered by Coinbase:
+Let’s examine the fees for some of the more popular services offered by Coinbase:

 - Brokerage fees (buying and selling crypto)

 Remember that these fees vary according to the payment method.
 The ones highlighted above only apply to US residents.
-Visit Coinbase’s fees and pricing page for a more conclusive schedule.
+Visit Coinbase’s fees and pricing page for a more conclusive breakdown.

 - Trading (Coinbase Pro)